babel/website/website/versioned_docs/version-6.26.3/register.md

 BABEL_DISABLE_CACHE=1 babel-node script.js
 ```

-**Note:** `@babel/register` currently does not support compiling native Node.js ES modules on the fly.
+**Note:** `babel-register` currently does not support compiling native Node.js ES modules on the fly.
 This is because Node.js doesn't have a stable API yet to intercept ES modules loading.